No new enrolments are being accepted for this programme for 2024.

 - Every applicant shall

 - have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Pro-Vice-Chancellor (Health Sciences), and

 - have commenced or completed formal vocational training for general practice.

 - Every applicant shall be registered for medical practice in either Australia or new Zealand or have an exemption from this requirement from the Board of Studies in Primary Health Care.

 - The programme of study shall consist of the core paper GENA 820, and a further 90 points taken from the schedule of elective papers for the Postgraduate Diploma in General Practice.
 Other papers to the value of 30 points can be taken with approval from the Board of Studies in Primary Health Care.

 - A candidate who has completed the requirements for the Postgraduate Certificate in General Practice shall be credited with those papers in the programme for the diploma which have been previously passed for the certificate.
 Note: Students should normally enrol initially for a Postgraduate Certificate programme before proceeding to the diploma.

 Duration of the Programme

-The duration of the programme shall be one semester of full-time study or the equivalent in part-time study.
-The progarmme must be completed within three years of admission.
+The duration of the programme shall be one year of full-time study or the equivalent in part-time study.
+The programme must be completed within five years of admission.

 The Pro-Vice-Chancellor (Health Sciences) may in exceptional circumstances approve a course of study which does not comply with these regulations.